-US Residents Pay Tax on Their Worldwide Income
+U.S. Residents Pay Tax on Their Worldwide Income

-An Overview of the US Federal Income Tax System
+An Overview of the U.S. Federal Income Tax System

-We calculate the federal income tax by measuring income earned during the calendar year.
-(Our tax year in the US is the same as the calendar year.
-Optionally, a person can adopt a fiscal year other than the calendar year.
+We calculate federal income tax by measuring income earned during the calendar year.
+Our tax year in the U.S. is normally the same as the calendar year, but taxpayers can adopt a fiscal year other than the calendar year.

 Total income minus deductions = taxable income

 Taxable income multiplied by the relevant tax rates = the federal income tax

 Federal income tax minus tax credits = net federal income tax

 Taxpayers are responsible for calculating how much federal income tax and state and local income taxes they owe.
 This is accomplished by preparing the appropriate tax returns, which you can either do yourself or hire a professional to do for you.